ryanedmundkessler/suptCriticalValue/README.md

 ## Example

-The suptCriticalValue() function can be called as follows:
+The function can be called as follows:

 ``` r
 library(suptCriticalValue)